varun93/zenparent-mobile-app/README.md

 - React Redux templates.
 - Webpack configurations.

+The was integrated with
+- Google and FB social oauth plugins for login.
+- Clevertap and Google Analytics for tracking user app activity.
+- Branch for deep-linking.

 The app can be built with webpack, has a both dev and production config.
 You can easily replace it with create-react-app and things should work out fine.